Melrose (apple)

-Melrose is a modern cultivar of domesticated apple which was developed by Freeman S. Howlett, William J. Eyssen and their team at the Ohio Agricultural Experiment Station in Ohio, United States, and is regarded as the unofficial apple of that state.
+Melrose is a cultivated variety or cultivar of domesticated apple originally from Ohio, United States.
+It is the official state apple of Ohio.

+Freeman Howlett made a cross between the Jonathan and the Red Delicious apples at the Ohio Agricultural Experiment Station in Wooster, Ohio in 1931.
+The Melrose was selected in 1937 and commercially introduced in 1944.

-This apple was released by the Ohio Agricultural Experiment Station in Wooster, Ohio during World War II and was obtained from a cross between the Jonathan and the Red Delicious apples.
-The result is flattened large fruit, which is streaked and flushed with dark red over a background of yellowish-green skin, with spots of russet.
+It is large oblate fruit, streaked and flushed with dark red over a background of yellowish-green skin, with spots of russetting near the stem.
 The flesh is creamy white, of firm and coarse texture, and juicy.
-The flavor is mildly acidic, similar to Jonathan, but not as tart.
+The flavor is aromatic and mildly acidic, similar to Jonathan, but not as tart.
+It can be used as dessert and for making apple pie.